Don’t have an account?

 Indications

-Therapeutic platelet transfusions are used for the treatment of bleeding due to thrombocytopaenia or functionally abnormal platelets (e.g. antiplatelet agents).
+Therapeutic platelet transfusions are used for the treatment of bleeding due to thrombocytopenia or functionally abnormal platelets (e.g. inherited platelet disorder).

-Prophylactic platelets transfusions are used to prevent bleeding in patients with thrombocytopenia or functionally abnormal platelets (e.g. secondary to cancer or chemotherapy).
+Prophylactic platelet transfusions are used to prevent bleeding in patients with thrombocytopenia or functionally abnormal platelets (e.g. secondary to cancer or chemotherapy).

 Refer to the National Blood Authority's Patient Blood Management Guidelines and other evidence-based clinical guidelines for specific guidance to support clinical decisions about appropriate transfusion practices and the use of blood components.